DevAllTime/changejson/README.md

-# changejson
+# json4all
-Change the JSON schema with just a function call
+Single destination for JSON manipulations